tinybooks/tinybooks.github.io/_posts/2016-01-19-facing-challenges.md

 date:			2016-01-19 11:18:00
 category: 		Notes
 image:			moo-sugru.png
-imagealt:		On Innovation and Facing Challenges
+imagealt:		On Innovation and Facing Challenges [Detail]
 layout:			post
 ---

 It’s no secret that I’m a [Sugru][01] supporter.
 (Sugru is, perhaps unsurprisingly, a case study in my first Tiny Book [Start!][02])

 I’ve always found Sugru’s story inspiring.
 It’s a story of relentless  – never-give-up – perseverance.
-It’s also a story that we can all learn from, about the power of staying true to your vision and following that vision to the end.
+It’s also a story that we can all learn from, about the power of staying true to your vision and pursuing that vision to the end.

 In 2014, when I launched my Kickstarter for my design conference, [Break][03], Sugru founder Jane Ni Dhulchaointigh – I prefer to call her ‘Jane’, as I’ve always struggled with accurate pronunciations – was right at the heart of my speaker wishlist.